 The graphs below illustrate the trends more clearly.
 Note that the scale on the Y axis is different on the two graphs.
 The other key point is that the highest incidence rate of all HPV-caused cancers is associated with oropharyngeal cancers in men.
 The peak rate is 2.5X as large as the peak rate for cervical cancer in women.Rates of HPV-Associated Cancers and Age at Diagnosis Among Women in the United States per Year, 2011–2015Rates of HPV-Associated Cancers and Age at Diagnosis Among Men in the United States per Year, 2011–2015

 16) Does tonsillectomy prevent the development of tonsil cancer?
-Would it be recommended for this purpose?Open or CloseTonsillectomy does NOT prevent the development of tonsil cancer, but it does reduces tonsil carcinoma diagnosed before age 60 by 85%, and any tonsil carcinoma by 60%.
+Would it be recommended for this purpose?Open or CloseTonsillectomy does NOT prevent the development of tonsil cancer, but it did reduce the number of cases of tonsil carcinoma diagnosed before age 60 by 85%, and any tonsil carcinoma by 60%.
 According to the authors, “This observation is made with caution.
 Tonsillectomy is not a surgical procedure to be discounted and can lead to both minor and major complications, including death.
 Careful consideration of the relatively low incidence of oropharyngeal carcinoma, potential morbidity and mortality of tonsillectomy, and promising potential impact of the prophylactic HPV vaccine is warranted.”

-Not surprisingly, the tonsillectomy does NOT prevent other HPV-caused oropharyngeal cancers from developing.
-This fact, coupled with the surgical risks of tonsillectomy, are why I don’t expect to find anyone proposing to do tonsillectomies prophylactically to prevent tonsil tumors.
+Not surprisingly, tonsillectomy does NOT prevent other HPV-caused oropharyngeal cancers (or HPV-caused cancers in other tissues) from developing.
+This fact, coupled with the surgical risks of and expenses of tonsillectomy, are why I don’t expect to find anyone proposing to do tonsillectomies prophylactically to prevent tonsil tumors.

 Fakhry et al The Impact of Tonsillectomy upon the Risk of Oropharyngeal Carcinoma Diagnosis and Prognosis in the Danish Cancer Registry.
 Cancer Prevention Research, 1-7, 2015 doi: 10.1158/1940-6207.CAPR-15-0101